Ford Kuga

-The Ford Kuga is a compact crossover SUV (C-segment) manufactured by Ford since 2008 mainly for the European market, and now in its third generation.
+The Ford Kuga is a compact crossover SUV (C-segment) manufactured by Ford since 2008, mainly for the European market, and now in its third generation.
 Both front-wheel drive and four-wheel drive are offered.

-The Kuga was originally European-designed and sold in Europe and a few other markets, but beginning in 2012 for the 2013 model year it was marketed in North America as the Ford Escape.
+The Kuga was originally European-designed and sold in Europe and a few other markets, but beginning in 2012 for the 2013 model year, it was marketed in North America as the Ford Escape.
+The Ford Kuga is marketed as the Ford Escape in North America, Australia, the Middle East, and several countries in the Americas.

 Name

 The vehicle name, Kuga, may refer to another Ford automobile, the Mercury Cougar.
 The final Mercury Cougar from 1998 to 2002 was sold outside of the United States as the Ford Cougar.
-Kuga means plague in Serbo-Croatian and Slovenian.
+Kuga means plague in Bosnian, Croatian, Serbian, and Slovenian languages.
 Its sales are reportedly lower in the region due to the unfortunate naming choice.

 First generation (C394; 2008)

 The Kuga went on sale in the first half of 2008, and was built at Ford's plant in Saarlouis, Germany.
-In the United Kingdom, emphasising the car's premium market aspirations, only high end Zetec and Titanium specifications are offered.
+In the United Kingdom, emphasising the car's premium market aspirations, only high-end Zetec and Titanium specifications are offered.
 The combined fuel consumption is 44.1 mpgimp and the CO2 emissions are 169 g/km.
 It is based on the C1 platform, which also forms the underpinnings of the Ford Focus and Ford C-Max.

 The first-generation Kuga was presented in September 2007, having its world premiere at the Frankfurt Motor Show.